morgil/publinx/README.md

 # publinx
 A simple tool to make files available in an otherwise non-public directory.
-Works with nginx+uWSGI+Python+Flask.
+Intended to be used with nginx + uWSGI + Python 3 + Flask.

 I made this because I [synchronize](https://www.syncthing.net/) my data to my server and sometimes want other people to access certain files.
+With this tool, I can selectively give out access by simply editing a JSON file in my synchronized directory.

- With this tool, I can selectively give out access to files by simply editing a JSON file in my synchronized directory.
+publinx can serve files and simple directory listings under their original or rewritten paths, can make links expire after a certain date and implements password protection via GET parameters or HTTP authentication.

 This project is licensed under GPLv3, so please create beautiful things with it.